molarmanful/3settimer/README.md

-# 3settimer
+# 3SetTimer
 A Rubik's Cube (exclusively 3x3) Timer with various subsets.
+Based on MinimalisTimer.